ida/adi.devgen/README.rst

 Create boilerplate for an addon, that can do nothing, but be installed in a Plonesite:

-    $ devgen addProfileSkel your.addon
+    $ devgen addProfile your.addon

 Create it not in the directory, where you are, but somewhere else:

-    $ devgen addProfileSkel /some/where/else/your.addon
+    $ devgen addProfile some/where/else/your.addon

 Register another addon as a dependency to your addon: